Each state has a favorite Thanksgiving side dish. OK, which one ordered the salad?

-Turkey is the main dish at most American Thanksgiving meals, but the sides liven up the table.
-Depending where you live, however, holiday menus may look very different.
-Career advice site Zippia analyzed Google searches to determine the most popular side dish in each of the 50 states, ending up with a buffet of mostly traditional -- but some surprising -- choices.
+Turkey is the main dish at most American Thanksgiving meals, but it's really the sides that liven up the table.
+Depending where you live, however, holiday spreads may look very different.
+Career advice site Zippia analyzed Google searches to determine the most popular side dish in each of the 50 states, ending up with a buffet of mostly traditional choices, and a few surprises.

 The most popular choice?
 Mashed potatoes, which topped searches for 10 states (California, Colorado, Connecticut, Illinois, Minnesota, Montana, Nevada, North Dakota, Washington and Wisconsin).
 And plenty of other carby, starchy offerings also scored high.
 Six states (Delaware, Georgia, Maryland, North Carolina, South Carolina, Virginia) and the District of Columbia searched macaroni and cheese more than any other Thanksgiving side, with all of those states in a big block along the East Coast.
 Call it the Mac -n- Cheese line.